COMCIFS/CIF_JSON/README.md

   are the same as the names in the CIF table, including case.
 The values in the CIF table are represented in the same way as other CIF data values

+1. If the CIF data block includes loops, the JSON datablock object must contain the special item named `Loops`.
+The value of this item is a JSON array of arrays.
+Each inner array contains the data names of items that are present in the same loop in the data block.
+The outer array contains only the arrays of data names.
 1. If the CIF data block includes save frames (currently only used in dictionaries), the JSON datablock object must contain the special item named `Frames`.
 The value of this item is a JSON object.
 Each item in this object corresponds to a save frame